notarock/rochdamour.com/content/projects/slopify.md

 videos you see on social media.
-This trend has become so widespread that [Subway Surfer gameplay](https://knowyourmeme.com/memes/overstimulation-videos-sludge-content) have even turned into a meme.
-The core concept is simple: pairing a random, visually engaging video—like a gameplay clip—with a voiceover to hold the attention of the average social media user just long enough for the video to “perform” well in terms of engagement.
+This trend has become so widespread that [Subway Surfer gameplay](https://knowyourmeme.com/memes/overstimulation-videos-sludge-content) has even turned into a meme.
+The core concept is simple: pairing a random, visually engaging video—like a gameplay clip—with a voice-over to hold the attention of the average social media user just long enough for the video to “perform” well in terms of engagement.

-Many content creators on Youtube promote running this kind of "Faceless" content machines.
+Many content creators on Youtube promote running this kind of "Faceless" content machine.
 The idea is to create a faceless social media account and monetize it by generating an endless amount of content effortlessly.
-However, these Youtubers are often selling a dream and are making a significant profits promoting the very tools they recommends.
+However, these YouTubers are often selling a dream and are making a significant profit promoting the very tools they recommend.

 This led me to wonder: How difficult (or easy) would it be to automate content creation by repurposing Reddit comment threads and posting them on a faceless social media channel?
-With tools like ffmpeg, web scraping, and a few cloud APIs, I could likely automate the entire process of creating and uploading videos to YouTube with minimal manual efforts.
+With tools like FFmpeg, web scraping, and a few cloud APIs, I could likely automate the entire process of creating and uploading videos to YouTube with minimal manual efforts.